nadrane/blog/content/_drafts/2019-08-22-using-pageContext-to-optimize-gatsby-performance.md

 ## Tradeoffs

 This alternative approach can drastically improve performance, but it also has downsides.
-In fact, for the average application, the Gatsby maintainers [recommend against this approach](https://github.com/gatsbyjs/gatsby/issues/7373).
+In fact, for the average application, the Gatsby maintainers recommend against this approach.

 The moment we start using `pageContext` is the moment we stop colocating our template components along with their associated GraphQL queries.
 You will notice that our `src/templates/product.js` file doesn't have a GraphQL query anymore (it could, if we wanted to query additional data from a more performant endpoint).
 This has some downsides:

-1. It's not immediately obvious anymore looking at the `Product` component what data is available to it.
+1. It's not immediately obvious anymore what the props of the `Product` component are.
 In our simple example, this is less of a problem, but in large production applications, it has a huge effect on readability and maintainability
-   - This issue can be somewhat mitigated with TypeScript interfaces or PropTypes, but there is still an opportunity for these definitions to drift from the data actually passed in.
+   - This issue can be somewhat mitigated with [TypeScript interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) or [React PropTypes](https://www.npmjs.com/package/prop-types), but there is still an opportunity for these definitions to drift from the data actually passed in.
 2. Components are usually hot reloaded when their associated GraphQL queries change.
-If the `gatsby-node` file changes, our website needs to be rebuilt.
+Now, when we change our query (located in the `gatsby-node` file), our website needs to be rebuilt.

+## Conclusion

-Ultimately, my advice is to resort to `pageContext` only when absolutely necessary.
-I would not do this performance optimization prematurely (before you experience a problem) because it only will impair the readability of your code.
-When your builds get slow, however, this technique can mean the difference between sticking with Gatsby and migrating to another tool.
+Only resort to `pageContext` only when absolutely necessary.
+Do not use this performance optimization prematurely (before you experience a problem) because it only will impair the readability of your code.
+When your builds get slow, however, this technique can mean the difference between unacceptable build times and a smooth experience.